-4TU.Ethics collaborates with many governmental organizations.
-Our goal is to help improve policy by analyzing and identifying potential impacts of new technologies and their ethical aspects, and by relating our findings to policy.
+4TU.Ethics collaborates with many governmental organisations.
+Our goal is to help improve policy by analysing and identifying potential impacts of new technologies and their ethical aspects, and by relating our findings to policy.
 Through our connections with policy makers we have become an important voice regarding the ethical implications of regulating and implementing technology in society.

 Collaborating with Governmental Organisations